OpenVAA/voting-advice-application/docs/candidate-app/password-validation.md

 However, due to the use of debounced validation, the validity of the password is also checked by the password set page itself before sending the request to the backend.

+If the validity check passes, a POST request is sent to the backend to either

+- `api/auth/candidate/register`
+- `api/auth/reset-password`

 ## Backend

 Before accepting the password, the backend also validates the password.